google/xsecurelock/README.md

 *   `XSECURELOCK_DIM_COLOR`: X11 color to fade the screen to.
 *   `XSECURELOCK_DIM_MIN_FPS`: Minimum framerate to attain during the dimming effect of `dimmer`.
 Usually shouldn't need touching.
+*   `XSECURELOCK_DIM_OVERRIDE_COMPOSITOR_DETECTION`: When set to 1, always try
+    to use transparency for dimming; when set to 0, always use a dither pattern.
+Default is to autodetect whether transparency will likely work.
 *   `XSECURELOCK_DIM_TIME_MS`: Milliseconds to dim for when above xss-lock command line with `dimmer` is used; also used by `wait_nonidle` to know when to assume dimming and waiting has finished and exit.